DevExpress/devextreme-reactive/packages/dx-react-grid/docs/guides/custom-plugin-development.md

 }
 ```

-As it was mentioned above, our plugin will be part of the Grid's [toolbar](../reference/toolbar.md).
-According to the documentation, the toolbar exports a [template](../../../core/docs/reference/template.md) with the `toolbarContent` name.
-Add the [Template](../../../core/docs/reference/template.md) component to our plugin and set its `name` to `toolbarContent`:
+The Grid's toolbar exports a [template](../../../core/docs/reference/template.md) with the `toolbarContent` name.
+Add the [Template](../../../core/docs/reference/template.md) component to the plugin and set its `name` attribute to `toolbarContent`.
+This will be the place for our custom markup.

 ```jsx
 ...